mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 the member's other state, then it cannot be used to recover.

-Reinitializing in this way does not provide the member with access to group messages exchanged during the state loss window, but enables proof of prior membership in the group.
+Reinitializing in this way does not provide the member with access to group messages from during the state loss window, but enables proof of prior membership in the group.
 Applications may choose various configurations for providing lost messages to valid group members that are able to prove prior membership.

 ## Support for Multiple Devices

-It is typically expected that users within a group will own various devices.
+It is typically expected for users within a group to own various devices.
 A new device can be added to a group and be considered as a new client by the protocol.
 This client will not gain access to the history even if it is owned by someone who owns another member of the group.
 MLS does not provide direct